 If you feel that you are not progressing in your development, take a step back and go back to the basics with your horse and you will find that taking these steps back into the structure will give your horse energy and confidence again.
-And you will have the time to be inspired and self-reflect.
+And you will have the time to be inspired and to self-reflect.

 Those who feel inferior because they have to work on the basics have not understood the art of the equestrian world and will never understand it until they have a change of perspective!